 Using a Preconfigured Chart of Accounts¶

-On installation, the software allows you to select a default chart of accounts from a huge list of predefined charts.
-To install the chart of accounts as well as the tax definitions for your own country (in most cases), select the chart corresponding to your country from the Installation Wizard.
-The Generic Chart of Accounts offers a default (but limited) set of accounts which can be used as a basic chart in any country.
-The Chart of Accounts list also includes a lot of localised charts of accounts.
+The software allows you to select a default chart of accounts from a huge list of predefined charts.
+To install the chart of accounts as well as the tax definitions for your own country (in most cases), select the chart corresponding to your country from the menu Settings ‣ Configuration ‣ Invoicing.
+The Configurable Account Chart Template offers a default (but limited) set of accounts which can be used as a basic chart in any country.
+The list also includes a lot of localised charts of accounts.

 Please keep in mind that even when you use a default chart of accounts, you can still modify it to fit your needs.

-You can install a chart from the list of modules too, so simply skip the installation wizard then.
+You can install a chart from the list of modules too.
 The module name will be like l10n_XX where XX represents your country code in two letters.
 For example, to get the chart of accounts for Belgium, go to Settings ‣ Modules ‣ Modules and install the module l10n_be.
-This will propose the exact same chart from the wizard (Belgium - Plan Comptable Minimum Normalise).

 Some of these pre-defined charts of accounts are comprehensive and accurate, others rather have a more tentative status and are simply indicators of the possibilities.
 You can modify these, or build your own accounts onto the default chart, or replace it entirely with a custom chart.